 A growing concept

-Not all assisted living centers utilize the Snoezelen concept, but Aegis Living, with its dedication to improve quality of life for seniors with Alzheimer’s, takes every step possible to make residents feel at ease and at home.
-This is just one of the many ways that Aegis centers make every day more enjoyable for residents through Life’s Neighborhood.
-Combined with Life’s Haven, the program improves life quality through aromatherapy techniques that relax the body, memory boxes stationed outside apartments that let residents share photos and other mementos with each other and Life Skills stations located throughout the center that allow seniors to engage in work, hobbies and other activities.
+Not all assisted living communities utilize the Snoezelen concept, but Aegis Living, with its dedication to improve quality of life for seniors with Alzheimer’s, takes every step possible to make residents feel at ease and at home.
+This is just one of the many ways that Aegis Living makes every day more enjoyable for residents through Life’s Neighborhood.
+Combined with Life’s Haven, the program improves life quality through aromatherapy techniques that relax the body, memory boxes stationed outside apartments that let residents share photos and other mementos with each other and Life Skills stations located throughout the community that allow seniors to engage in work, hobbies and other activities.